University Policy 6320

 - A program can request that classes have both a self-support section and a traditional section, each with its own appropriate fee model for its respective students.
 Each must pay the appropriate share of expenses for such sections, based on enrollment.
 Such requests will be directed to Extended Studies.

-6. Online Academic Program Funding Model
+6. Online Academic Program 6.
+Online Academic Program Funding Model

 a.
 The online academic program funding model is a method for using appropriated funding to deliver fully online, credit-bearing certificate or degree programs designed primarily to serve students at a distance.
 Such programs may have a limited in-residence requirement.
-The model is consistent with Idaho State Board of Education policy, section V.R., which ensures that designated portions of student fee revenue are distributed to support the services needed for fully online students.
+The model is consistent with Idaho State Board of Education Policy, section V.R., which ensures that designated portions of student fee revenue are distributed to support the services needed for fully online students.

 b.
 Students in programs using this funding model are charged program fees in lieu of tuition.
 Fees are deposited into designated appropriated accounts established to cover expenses associated with online programs using the online academic program funding model.
 These programs are not required to be fully funded from their fee revenues.
 However, as part of the approval process, the program will submit a plan that delineates the sources from which all program expenses are funded, including expenses associated with instruction, program support, student services, marketing, online delivery, and overhead.

 - Any utilization of existing faculty to develop or deliver a program utilizing the online academic funding model must be done in a way that avoids diminishing existing programs.
 Any teaching overloads associated with the development and early implementation of the program must be limited to the first two (2) years after program implementation.
-Programs will build and maintain reserve funds.
-Specifics regarding timeline and amount of reserves will be specified in the program’s MOA.

 - After a program pays for its annual expenses, any remaining funds are considered net revenue.
 All net revenue must be managed in accordance with Idaho State Board of Education policy.

 d.
-If it appears a program is becoming financially insolvent, the program director, college dean, Extended Studies dean and, if a graduate program, the graduate college dean will meet to address the situation.
+If it appears a program is becoming financially insolvent, the program director, college dean, Extended Studies dean, and, if a graduate program, the graduate college dean will meet to address the situation.
 If corrective action is needed, the program’s MOA will be updated to outline actions to be taken to either: 1.) make the program financially solvent again, or 2.) teach-out and discontinue the program.
 In the latter event, any costs that cannot be borne by the program will be borne by those parties outlined in the MOA as sharing in the financial risk of the program.

 f.
 While programs utilizing the online academic program funding model are designed to serve primarily distance students, cross-enrollment by campus-based students may be allowed on a space-available basis.